CHHS Most Prominent Alumni

 In 1996 he initiated two Albert E. Dyckes Healthcare Scholarships at BGSU, awarded each year.
 The Albert E. Dyckes Healthcare Worker of the Year is awarded by the Ohio Hospital Association from nominations by Ohio’s hospitals.
 His awards include the Executive Order of the Ohio Commodore and the Ohio Hospital Association Distinguished Service Award.

-He holds degrees in education and liberal arts, and a Masters of Education, from BGSU.
-He is married and has five sons.
+He held degrees in education and liberal arts, and a Masters of Education, from BGSU.
+He and his wife had five sons.
+Albert Dyckes passed away in October 2012, at the age of 82.